 WHAT TO NOTE WHEN PREPARING YOUR BUNDLE OF DOCUMENTS

-The listing of required documents is in accordance with Paragraph 25 of the Family Justice Courts Practice Directions.
+The listing of required documents is in accordance with Paragraph 35(3), Form 28B (for Applicant) and Form 28E (for Respondent) of the Family Justice Courts Practice Directions 2024.
 A failure to produce the documents could be held against you at the trial unless you are able to show that they are not relevant in your case or the documents cannot be produced.
 The responsibility to prepare and produce documents falls entirely on you.

 The Checklist in page i-ii is intended to assist litigants who are not represented.
 Counsels are freeto use this as well.